Nickersoft/homepage-new/src/content/blog/learnings/hiring-at-ground-zero.md

 No one came to mind.

-After scouring the web and finding zero articles about how tiny teams such as ours hire their first engineers and how they screen candidates, I decided to write one.
-This is the story of how Victoria and I managed to snag our first engineers.
+After scouring the web and finding zero articles about how super-early startups like us actually find talented people out of the blue, I decided to write one.
+This is the story of how Victoria and I managed to snag our first engineers while knowing effectively no one.

 ## Catching Lightning in a Bottle